mgamio/blog/_posts/2023-09-30-building-rest-api-client.md

 This guide walks you through creating a client application that consumes a [RESTful](https://codersite.dev/rest-api-overview/){:target="_blank"} web service.

-We will build a custom client code to test the [rate-limiting](https://codersite.dev/rate-limit/){:target="_blank"} algorithm implemented at a API Server.
+We will build a custom client code to test the [rate-limiting](https://codersite.dev/rate-limit/){:target="_blank"} algorithm implemented at an API Server.

 Client application uses Spring’s RestTemplate, a synchronous client to perform HTTP requests.